theevo/SexagenaryCycle1924/README.md

 If you feel I'm not living up to the mission of this project or you have other queries, please [contact me](https://iosdev.space/@theevo).

 Theo Vora: [Mastodon](https://iosdev.space/@theevo)

+## For the Time Lords

+### What time zone do you use?

+All times in the JSON file as well as the `ZodiacRecords.animals` are set to GMT+0 00:00.

+As a natural consequence, it becomes necessary to perform time zone conversions before a query is executed and whenever presenting date ranges to the user.

+### Why not use China time zone?

+My original plan was to do exactly that.
+What better way to ensure ultimate accuracy?

+Upon building this package, the simple answer is I do not see the value in it, so I abandonded that effort.

+The specific value-add adding Chinese time zone would serve the `<1%` (my guess) of the population that happened to be born on the _eve of a lunar new year day_.

+This would require 2 things to be answered before I would re-entertain the idea.

+The first: users would have to provide their time of birth.
+I think most users don't care.
+Again, it doesn't come into play unless given the lunar new year eve scenario above.
+Prove me otherwise, and we'll talk.

+The second: If it's Lunar New Year day in China, and a person was born on the _Eve_ of lunar new year, which animal are they assigned?
+If you know the answer, please get in touch.